Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: Beyond RBAS MDPs And Horizon-free Imitation Gap

 \begin{prop} To break the tie, suppose that {TV-AIL} outputs an optimal policy $\piail$ by uniformly sampling from all possible optimal solutions.
 Then, there exists a tabular and episodic MDP satisfying \cref{asmp:standard_imitation} such that

 \end{prop}

-\begin{rem} {With \cref{thm:worst_case_vail}, we validate that in the worst case, the imitation gap of TV-AIL must suffer a linear dependence on $H$.
-This provides a negative answer to the question raised at the beginning of this section: it is impossible to have a nice horizon-free imitation gap for any instance.
-On the other hand, \cref{prop:lower_bound_vail} also suggests that the mentioned features of \cref{asmp:reset_cliff} are important for the superior performance.}
+\begin{rem} The established lower bound $\Omega (H, H \sqrt{|\gS| / N})$ matches the upper bound $\gO (H, H \sqrt{|\gS| / N})$ in \cref{thm:worst_case_vail}, demonstrating our result is tight.
+Moreover, using \cref{thm:worst_case_vail}, we can confirm that in the worst-case scenario, the imitation gap of TV-AIL must have a linear relationship with $H$.
+As a result, the question that was posed at the beginning of this section cannot be answered positively: there cannot be a pleasant imitation gap that is free from any horizon limitations for any instance. \end{rem}